 CERES & Timor Permaculture Design Course

-Expressions of interest are now being taken for 2018
+Bookings are now being taken for our June 2018 course

 Broken up into 28 hours in Melbourne and 44 hours in Timor, the course will teach you fundamental life changing skills to consciously listen and learn from the patterns and relationships in nature, grow food and fibre, harness energy and explore new ways of organising yourself and people.

 Permaculture Design Course

 4 Day Introduction to Permaculture Design: Melbourne – 28 hours

 From the 8th – 11th of June 2018

 This course works as a stand alone introduction as well as being incorporated into our full 72 hour PDC in Timor Leste.
 The course over one long weekend at CERES.
 This will incorporate permaculture theory and a mix of classroom presentations giving you all the foundations you need to develop and explore your interests in Permaculture.

 10 days of Permaculture Design: Timor Leste – 44 hours

 14 – 24 June 2018

 Cost: $1690 (includes meals and accommodation in Timor)